-How to Reset a TSA Lock
+How to Open a TSA Lock When I Forgot the Combination?

-How to Set/Reset a TSA Lock
+How to Change a TSA Lock Code

 - If it's the first time setting it, align all the numbers to 0, which is the factory setting.
 Otherwise, put in your current combination.